ymoslem/DesktopTranslator/README.md

 6. The default <kbd>Beam Size</kbd> is 3.
 You can increase it to 5, which can be slower, but sometimes results in better translation quality.
 7. In the left input text-area, type some text in any language or your choice of use the <kbd>File</kbd> menu \> <kbd>Open...</kbd> to open a *.txt file.
 8. Click the <kbd>Translate</kbd> button.

+### OPUS Models

+OPUS models ([Tatoeba-Challenge](https://github.com/Helsinki-NLP/Tatoeba-Challenge/tree/master/models)) can be used and they can be more efficient.
+As of now, only _bilingual_ models are supported by DesktopTranslator.

 ## [Optional] Build Stand-alone Executable